Utah's Railroads and its Sugar Beet Industry

 The branch lines which the railroads built to serve the state's agriculture industry were almost solely built for the movement of sugar beets from the fields to the sugar factories.
 The major sugar beet growing regions in Utah included the Cache Valley, the Bear River Valley, and most of Weber and Davis Counties.
 Also included were parts of Salt Lake Valley, Utah Valley, and the areas around Gunnison and Delta.

-The Oregon Short Line built several branch lines in these beet growing regions.
+Union Pacific's Oregon Short Line subsidiary built several branch lines in these beet growing regions.
 Three OSL branches were built in the Cache Valley, four were built in the Bear River Valley, and both the Oregon Short Line and the Denver and Rio Grande completed branches into the area of northwest Davis County and southwest Weber County, west of Roy and Clearfield, where the fields stretched for over seven miles west to the eastern shores of the Great Salt Lake.
-The Los Angeles and Salt Lake built two branches to serve the region around Delta.
+Union Pacific's other subsidiary in Utah, the Los Angeles and Salt Lake, built two branches to serve the region around Delta.
 Beet loading stations were also built at many other points along the railroads' branches and mainlines.

 Because sugar beets are such a low density item, many of them are needed to produce profitable amounts of sugar.
 In the period between 1895 and 1950, before the widespread use of gasoline motor trucks, the railroads were the most efficient way to transport the beets from the fields to the factories.
 The largest sugar factories in the state were at Lewiston, Garland, Ogden, Layton, West Jordan, and Spanish Fork.
 Other factories were built at Logan, Amalga, Brigham City, Hooper, Lehi, Gunnison, and Delta.